ehmicky/cross-platform-node-guide/README.md

 According to the latest
 [Node.js user survey](https://nodejs.org/en/user-survey-report/#Primary-OS-Distro),
-24% of Node.js developers use Windows locally, 41% use Mac locally and 39% use Linux in production.
+24% of Node.js developers use Windows locally, 41% use Mac locally and at least 76% use Linux in production.

 # Table of contents